Applications are not being accepted currently.

-The Center received National Center of Academic Excellence (CAE) in Information Assurance Education designation that is jointly sponsored by the National Security Agency (NSA) and Department of Homeland Security (DHS) for academic years 2007 - 2017.
+The Center received the National Center of Academic Excellence (CAE) in Information Assurance Education designation that is jointly sponsored by the National Security Agency (NSA) and the Department of Homeland Security (DHS) for academic years 2007 - 2017.

 Disclaimer: We make every effort to ensure the completeness and accuracy of the information provided on this website.
 However, we review the information on a regular basis and reserve the right to make necessary changes without prior notice.